games-automata-play/games-automata-play.github.io/_posts/2019-09-23-applying_cnrs.md

 **Academic age: CR or DR?**.
 CR is the junior position, DR the senior position.
 There are two separate competitions.
 Typically CR positions are offered to researchers with PhD + 2/3y, and to DR with PhD + 7/12y.
 Here I mean PhD graduation, but the official way of counting in CNRS is from the start of the PhD, so they typically hire CR about 7 years after they started their PhD.
-Especially for CR this is younger that most other countries, as CNRS is a full-time tenured research position (no teaching!).
-If you are hesitant about which track you should apply to, do not overthing it: apply to both, and the section will choose for you one of the two.
+If you are hesitant about which track you should apply to, do not overthink it: apply to both, and the section will choose for you one of the two.

 **Documents**.
-You have to write two documents: "past" and "future".
+You have to write two documents: "past" and "future" (if I recall correctly they are called "travaux effectués" and "projet de recherche").
 Past presents your research output so far, and Future explains which directions you would like to take if hired.
 There is no recommended format, but there are non-strict page limits (I think 6 to 10 pages).
 In my understanding, Past serves as evidence that you know what you are talking about and that you can present it to a wide audience in an accessible way.
 The most important is Future, it should be a structured research programme with short-term (a few years) and mid-term (5 to 7 years) objectives.
-I do not think anyone believes you can actually achieve these things in the time you predict.
-The exercise is rather to check that you can make a rational case about where your research is going.
+I do not think anyone believes you will actually achieve these things in the time you predict.
+The exercise is rather to show that you can make a rational case about where your research is going.
 Blue sky talk (also known as BS) should be avoided, you should convince your reviewers that there is a technical content supporting your objectives.

+You may consider adding a section explaining how your research programme fits in each of the lab you are applying to.

 Some extremes to avoid at all costs:
 * I plan to continue working on my PhD topic